MicrosoftDocs/appcenter-docs/docs/distribution/uploading.md

 2. In Xcode, go to **Product** > **Archive** to archive your app.
 3. Export the archive using the proper provisioning profile.

-If .pkg or .dmg are used, you must specify a version and build in the App Center manually.
+If you package your app as .pkg or .dmg, you must specify a version and build in App Center manually.

 ### UWP